Why would I need cataract surgery?

 - loss of vision

-- redness in your eye that continues to get worse
+- redness in your eye that keeps getting worse

-These are symptoms of a severe infection and you will need immediate treatment.
+If you have any of these symptoms, you’ll need immediate antibiotics.
 Your surgeon may have given you information on who to contact in an emergency.
-If you can’t get in touch with them, go to your local accident and emergency department and tell them you have recently had cataract surgery.
+If you can’t get in touch with them, go to your local accident and emergency department and tell them you’ve recently had cataract surgery.

-It usually takes about two to six weeks to make a full recovery from cataract surgery.
-However, this varies from person to person, so it’s important to follow your surgeon’s advice.
+Most people recover quickly from cataract surgery, but you may feel more tired than usual for a few days.
+It usually takes about two to six weeks to make a full recovery.
+This varies from person to person though, so it’s important to follow your surgeon’s advice.
+You’ll be able to go back to work once you feel ready, depending on what your job involves.

-Side-effects are the unwanted but mostly temporary effects you may get after having the procedure.
+Side-effects are the unwanted, but often mild and temporary problems you may expect to happen as a result of surgery.
 Side-effects of cataract surgery include:

-- an itchy or sticky eye and blurred vision
+- an itchy or gritty eye and blurred vision

-Complications are when problems occur during or after the operation.
+Complications are unexpected problems that may happen during or after your treatment.
 Complications of cataract surgery are rare but can include:

 - a tear in your lens capsule

-- problems with the new lens, such as the wrong type of lens used or problems with its position in your eye
+- problems with the new lens, such as its position in your eye

 - a severe eye infection